 Profiles are sets of keywords and not predefined profiles.
-A profile can be for example Aeroplanes, golden retriever, Champions league, fitness, DIY home improvement and associated metadata (e.g. that a customer spends eighty percent of the time watching premium channels or that a particular keyword is linked to a particular TV channel).
-Metadata may also be used to infer information about education, skills and competences.
+A profile can be for example Airplanes, golden retriever, Champions league, fitness, DIY home improvement and associated metadata (e.g. a particular keyword is linked to a particular TV channel).
+Metadata may also be used to infer information about education, skills and competencies.

-The customer will be given full control over their personal interest profile (e.g. a data subject can both view and delete keywords from the profile).

-All customers participating in such a pilot will need to complete a privacy declaration.
+The customers will be given full control over their personal interest profile (e.g. a data subject can both view and delete keywords from the profile).
+All customers participating in the pilot will need to complete a privacy declaration giving the appropriate consent as stipulated in the GDPR.
 The aim of the privacy declaration is to ensure that the user is fully aware of the data that will be used by the recommendation tool and where the data comes from.

-However, standard privacy declarations are lengthy documents containing page after page of legalese text that explains data processing and sharing often in a manner that the user does not understand.
-As such, Proximus are particularly interested in looking into the possible alternatives.
+However, standard privacy declarations are lengthy documents containing page after page of legalese text that fully explains but that the user does not understand.
+Proximus is particularly interested in looking into the possible alternatives.
 The principle of informed consent is to ensure that the customer is in the driving seat (i.e. the more open a person is regarding their profile the less self-censorship the tool will apply to the recommendations).
 If a person, for example, is willing to share that he likes naturist beaches, the recommendation tool will include related recommendations.
 The consent should be dynamic in the sense that the customer should be able to both add and revoke consent all times through an online form (authentication is therefore needed).
-The research challenges with respect to informed consent are described in Section 12.